| | | |

 Marinade Ingredients:

-• 2 cups of medium-size shrimp, deveined and tails removed
+• 1 lb of medium-sized shrimp, deveined and tails removed

 • 1 tbsp fresh parsley, chopped